 Prospective interns should send these three documents in one email to StudentInterns@ed.gov with the subject line formatted as follows: Last Name, First Name: Summer Intern Application.

 (Note: For candidates also interested in applying specifically to the Office of General Counsel, please see application requirements here.)

 An internship at ED is one of the best ways students can learn about education policy and working in the civil service.
 It’s also a fantastic opportunity to develop crucial workplace skills that will help you in whatever career path you choose.
-In addition to our office of communications and outreach, interns can explore fields like education policy, education law, business and finance, research and analysis, intergovernmental relations and public affairs, all while learning about the role federal government plays in education.
-An internship with ED also provides students with an opportunity to meet fellow students who share your passion for education, learning, and engagement.
+And, it’s an opportunity to meet fellow students who share your passion for education, learning, and engagement.